 - 2-3 cups chicken broth or stock (Depending on how soupy you like your soup.
 Using less broth will result in a thicker soup.)

-- 1 packet taco or enchilada seasoning (If using seasoned meat, this can be omitted!)
+- 2 tablespoons or 1 packet taco or enchilada seasoning (If using seasoned meat, this can be omitted!)

 - 1 can chili beans with sauce

 - Grated cheese

 - Minced fresh cilantro